-The Eastern Congo, specifically the South-Kivu Region has been going through recurring violent trajectories.
-The region of Minembwe-Bijombo, the homeland of Babembe, Banyamulenge, Bafuliro and Banyindu, is currently facing an unprecedented humanitarian crisis.
-Since 2017 up to recently, Hundreds have died, more than 160 villages burnt down leaving 200,000 civilians without homes and shelter; schools and health facilities destroyed and Banyamulenge cattle estimated around 27,000-30000 have been looted by militias.
-One of the reasons behind ethnically affiliated confrontation is the sense of belonging.
-Referring to reproduced and distorted colonial ‘literature’, some communities are considered as ‘autochthonous’; while others are viewed as ‘immigrants’.
-Large of these written documents were oversimplified or simply lacking objectivity.
-Some features were politically motivated to halt and contain hegemonic colonial superpower.
-However, they ended by harming and it will take time to repair while some of the stories were swiftly and slightly presented.
-Nonetheless, we are the ones to pay from these loopholes.
-Therefore, this is a time to call upon experts to be fair and objective whenever writing others’ story.
+One of the reasons for ethnic-based confrontation is a sense of belonging.
+Referring to reproduced and distorted colonial ‘literature’, some communities are considered ‘autochthonous’, while others are viewed as ‘immigrants’.
+Many of these written documents were oversimplified or simply lacked objectivity.
+Some features were politically motivated to halt and contain the hegemonic colonial superpower.
+However, they ended by harming, and it will take time to repair, while some of the stories were swiftly and slightly presented.
+Nonetheless, we are the ones to pay for these loopholes.
+Therefore, this is a time to call upon experts to be fair and objective whenever writing others’ stories.

-Jason Stearns and Expertise in Eastern Congo’s Conflict
+Jason Stearns and The Eastern Congo

 Fascinating “Dancing in the Glory of the Monsters”

-Experts can easily know what is in your Panties?
+Jason Stearns knows what is in your Panties?

-Since 1984, DRC has not yet organized any systematic census from which one can rely on to thoroughly give a figure around circumcision matter.
-I am so skeptical that even the 1984 census had covered this aspect.
-Hence, it seems that Jason would have been misled by expertise confidence or relying on biased information.
-He might be referring to 40-50s generations.
-Though slightly meaningful, informed observers would testify that generations of 60s-70s have undergone circumcision not as traditional rituals but as something whose importance is sometimes Biblical.
-Moreover, one can slightly agree that circumcision marks a “graduation to manhood”, there is a possibility of questioning this stance that keep measuring being a man as going through circumcision.
-In addition, I am still struggling to understand the relevance and meaning of such argument―statement within the complex factors that characterize the socio-cultural context of the region.
+1984, DRC has not yet organised any systematic census on which one can rely on to give a figure around the circumcision matter.
+I am so sceptical that even the 1984 census had covered this aspect.
+Hence, it seems that Jason would have been misled by expertise confidence or by relying on biased information.
+He might be referring to the 40-50s generations.
+Though slightly meaningful, informed observers would testify that generations of the 60s-70s have undergone circumcision not as a traditional ritual but as something whose importance is sometimes Biblical.

 “Lwabanji later protested that the regrouping of the Banyamulenge community was for their own protection, and in villages in Zaire, not in Rwanda.
 His explanation was to little avail; for the Banyamulenge, his name was henceforth tied to eviction from their country”

-Stearns’ book seems “playing the devil’s advocate” or downplaying the consequences of what is presented as “anti-Tutsi hyperbole”.
-The use of Radios as the sole means of access to information cannot be blamed to these locals.
-In addition, Lwabanji’s statement warned that anyone who would not leave these mountains would be considered as “rebels”; it was much threatening for local population listening to the voice of a Governor during Mobutu’s rule.
-Strikingly, there is unlikely such thing as ‘distortion’ so long as the Governor had confirmed that that “six days are enough” for Banyamulenge to pack their stuffs and leave.
-More shocking, there have been military orders to round up some groups based on his clear stance that singled out one ethnic community.
-For instance, following this order, Banyamulenge in Bibogobogo were manu militari rounded up by security forces up to Baraka.
-Corroborated sources referred to more than 500 Banyamulenge killed in Baraka, 250 killed in Lweba and up to now, the whereabouts of 146 children remain a mystery.
-Would this be written down as something that intended to protect?
+Stearns’ book seems “playing the devil’s advocate or downplaying the consequences of what is presented as “anti-Tutsi hyperbole”.
+The use of Radios as the sole means of access to information cannot be blamed on these locals.
+In addition, Lwabanji’s statement warned that anyone who would not leave these mountains would be considered as “rebels”; it was much threatening for the local population listening to the voice of a Governor during Mobutu’s rule.
+Strikingly, there is unlikely such thing as ‘distortion’ so long as the Governor had confirmed that “six days are enough” for Banyamulenge to pack their stuffs and leave.

 NTANYOMA Rukumbuzi Delphin